Sethispr/pola/README.md

 - **Fuzzy Search**: Search skins using fuzzy matching for names, tags, and events (with a scoring system for better sorting).
 - **Interactive UI**: Navigate through search results using keyboard shortcuts.
-- **Detailed View**: View detailed information about a selected skin, including rarity, event, year, and tags.
+- **Detailed View**: View detailed information about a selected skin, including value of item and current known owners.
 - **Tag-Based Filtering**: Filter skins by single or multiple tags.
 - **Suggestions**: Get real-time suggestions for search terms based on available data.
+(Only Teals, Pinks and Red)

 ---